 Four Steps to Better Store Loss Prevention

-Today’s technology has revolutionised the shopping experience and when it comes to managing shrink in this always connected world, retailers need an effective loss prevention strategy that anticipates these changes ahead of the next tactic criminals will use to steal merchandise.
+Today’s technology has revolutionized the shopping experience and when it comes to managing shrink in this always connected world, retailers need an impactful loss prevention strategy that anticipates these changes ahead of the next tactic criminals will use to steal merchandise.

-The amount and quality of data available to retailers from these business tools reflects the needs of today’s complex retail environment.
+The amount and quality of data available to retailers from these business tools reflect the needs of today’s complex retail environment.